awsdocs/iam-user-guide/doc_source/id_roles_providers_enable-console-custom-url.md

 **Note**
 Do not use the `SessionDuration` HTTP parameter if you got the temporary credentials with `GetFederationToken`\.
 Doing so will cause the operation to fail\.

-   When you enable console sessions with an extended duration, the risk of compromise of the credentials rises\.
+   When you enable console sessions with an extended duration, you increase the risk of credential exposure\.
 To help you mitigate this risk, you can immediately disable the active console sessions for any role by choosing **Revoke Sessions** on the **Role Summary** IAM console page\.
 For more information, see [Revoking IAM Role Temporary Security Credentials](id_roles_use_revoke-sessions.md)\.

     The following is an example of what your request might look like\.
 The lines are wrapped here for readability, but you should submit it as a one\-line string\.